Table Of Contents

 What are bank holidays and public holidays?

-The Best Time to Trade FOREX in the London Market
+When Is the Best Time to Trade FOREX in the London Market?

 Another important moment occurs when the London session overlaps with the New York session, starting from 13:00 GMT and lasting until the close of the London session at 17:00 GMT.
-This golden period is the period of peak liquidity and volatility as traders from both financial centers, two of the largest in the world, are active.
+This overlap brings London and New York participants into the market together, creating a concentrated window for short-term execution in major currency pairs.
 The surge in transaction volume during these hours can lead to large swings in currency pairs, especially those involving the Euro, British Pound, and the perennially strong US Dollar.

-For traders, especially day traders using short-term strategies like scalping or swing trading, this overlap presents a rare moment of high volatility and high volume.
+For traders, especially day traders using short-term strategies, this overlap offers high volatility and volume.
 Understanding these timings and their impact is a crucial part of a successful FOREX trading strategy.
 If you have chosen your FOREX broker well, you will be able to trade on their platforms throughout the trading hours of the main markets.
 That said, nowadays, all brokers understand the need for 24/5 service.

 What to trade in London hours and what to expect